North Vietnam: Vietnam War

 After the fall of Saigon on 30 April 1975, the Provisional Revolutionary Government of the Republic of South Vietnam, or the Việt Cộng, alongside the North Vietnamese Army, governed South Vietnam for the next year.
 However it was seen as a vassal government of North Vietnam.
 North and South Vietnam were officially reunited on 2 July 1976 as the Socialist Republic of Vietnam.
 The merged country's government was dominated by holdovers from North Vietnam, and adopted the North Vietnamese constitution, flag and anthem.

 Government and politics

+North Vietnam was a unitary and centralised state during the Vietnam War.

 Constitution

 As an ideologically Marxist-Leninist state, North Vietnam adopted a constitution modelled on Joseph Stalin's 1936 Constitution of the Soviet Union.

 Administrative divisions

 "The administrative units in the Democratic Republic of Vietnam are as follows: